poponappi/rpi-wol-btn/README.md

 # Raspberry Pi WOL Button
-Button connected to Raspberry Pi's gpio port send Wake-On-Lan signal to computer to start it.
+Button connected to Raspberry Pi's gpio port and when pushed Raspberry Pi send Wake-On-Lan signal to computer to start it.

-## About project

-I made this so I can hide my computer out of sight.
-Thats why I can't reach power button of computer.

 ## Requirements